NBA Rumors: Marc Stein Of ‘NY Times’ Explains Why Carmelo Anthony Hasn’t Officially Signed With Rockets

 Ever since it was reported last week that Carmelo Anthony cleared waivers and is ready to sign with the Houston Rockets, reports had gone quiet on whether the 10-time All-Star had officially joined the team or not.
 With many fans wondering why the deal hasn’t been finalized yet, New York Times NBA writer Marc Stein answered a Twitter user’s question on Sunday afternoon and explained the reason behind the lack of developments so far.

 As noted by a report from NESN, it has been almost three weeks since Anthony was traded by the Oklahoma City Thunder to the Atlanta Hawks, in a deal that was widely believed to result in the Hawks releasing Anthony and allowing him to become a free agent.
-That eventually happened a week and a half later, as an NBA.com report confirmed on July 30 that the Hawks requested waivers on the 34-year-old forward and added that Anthony would likely sign with the Rockets upon clearing waivers.
-This was followed by a tweet from ESPN’s Adrian Wojnarowski that stated on Tuesday that “Melo” was about to sign a one-year, $2.4 million contract with Houston.
+That eventually happened a week and a half later, as an NBA website report confirmed on July 30 that the Hawks requested waivers on the 34-year-old forward and added that Anthony would likely sign with the Rockets upon clearing waivers.
+This was followed by a tweet from ESPN‘s Adrian Wojnarowski that stated on Tuesday that “Melo” was about to sign a one-year, $2.4 million contract with Houston.

 With five days having passed since Wojnarowski’s tweet as of Sunday, hardly anything had been heard regarding Carmelo Anthony and his expected Houston Rockets deal.
 That changed when the New York Times‘ Stein responded to a fan on Twitter who was wondering if the signing was still pushing forward and why no new developments had been reported.